 With great writing, a compelling story, and a lot of heart, Captain Spirit is a moving experience that fans of the Telltale formula should definitely play.
-Your choices made in the game can carry over into Life is Strange 2 since Chris will be a character in the highly anticipated sequel.
+Your choices made in the game can carry over into Life is Strange 2 since Chris is a character in the sequel.
 The Awesome Adventures of Captain Spirit is available on PS4, Xbox One, and PC.

 Doki Doki Literature Club

 It’s hard to write about Doki Doki Literature Club without spoiling anything, but here we go.

 A teenage girl invites her male friend to join the school’s literature club.
 At first, it seems that the game is a funny dating simulator.
 But throughout this visual novel, which sometimes involves player choice, Doki Doki Literature Club takes a sly and dark turn.

 The game will mess with your head.
 It’s unnerving, mesmerizing, and wholly engrossing.
 It’s available as free experience on PC and Mac, though you can donate to its creators.
 A $10 donation gets you concept art and the game’s soundtrack.